History, tourist information, and nearby accommodation

 There are several exhibits on companies with strong links to Wellington, including firms involved in the woollen industries, bed manufacture, and brick-making.
 One of the most interesting local companies was the Fox Brothers, Fowler & Co (later Fox Fowler & Co.).
 Fox was the last private bank in England to issue its own banknotes, and the museum has a banknote from that last series.

 One fascinating local history exhibit is the Oral History Project, where you can listen to local residents talk about their experiences living and working here over time.
-There is also a display of domestic life with a Victorian range, washing mangle, and an early form of food mixer.
+There is also a display of domestic life with a Victorian range, washing mangle, and an early form of a food mixer.

 The museum maintains a Local History Cabinet and a Reference Library, useful for finding out about local family history, the history of specific streets in Wellington, and the history of the town as a whole.